csc-training/hip-programming/streams/03-streams-asyncmemcpy/README.md

 malloc()
 ```

-To actually be able to do asynchronous memory transfers, it will require
+To achieve true asynchronous memory transfers and overlap between transfers and computation,
-pinned (page-locked) host memory.
+pinned (page-locked) host memory is typically required.

-Try replacing:
+Try replacing your host memory allocations (for `a`, `b` and `c`):

 ```cpp
 a = (float*) malloc(N_bytes);